XIROPHT/Xiropht-Wallet-Gui-Language-List/README.md

 # Xiropht-Wallet-Gui-Language-List
 The official list of language file used by Xiropht Wallet Gui

-Thank you to our contributors of language files:
+**Thank to our contributors of language files:**

-English: Xiropht, DigitalTwister, AlpHA
+- English: Xiropht, DigitalTwister, AlpHA

-Français: Xiropht
+- Français: Xiropht

-Greek: AlpHA
+- Greek: AlpHA

-Magyar: Maxy86
+- Magyar: Maxy86

 Everybody can contribute by fix them or by including a new language file, when you have done that, you can contact me for include your fix or include your language file here.